prdatur/phpminer/README.md

     **{DOCUMENT_ROOT_TO_PHPMINER}** - With the path where the index.php of PHPMiner is located.

 Now point your browser to http://{YOUR_DOMAIN} or if you have phpminer in a subdirectory browse to http://{YOUR_DOMAIN}/{SUB_DIRECTORY}

-It will try to connect to CGMiner API.

 All other required settings are explained within PHPMiner.